Setup Selector¶

 Component Limits¶

 Depending on your subscription tier, you may have a limit on the number of components you can create.
-The Setup Selector shows a usage indicator in the footer when you're approaching your limit.
+The Setup Selector shows a usage indicator when you're approaching your limit.

 Common Workflows¶